 Not less than one hundred fifty (150) days before the Annual Meeting, the Board shall review Director Districts and Director Precincts, and determine if any additions, revisions or modifications will be made.
-At least ninety (90) days before the next Annual Member Meeting, the Cooperative must publish or otherwise notify Members.
+At least one hundred twenty (120) days before the next Annual Member Meeting, the Cooperative must publish or otherwise notify Members.
 Director District and Director Precinct revisions are effective on the date the Cooperative issues such notice or such later date as expressly adopted by the Board.

-The nominating petition shall be available at the principle office of the cooperative and available electronically upon request.
+The nominating petition shall be available at the principal office of the cooperative and available electronically upon request.

 If no nominations are received or no candidate is found qualified to serve as a Director for the seats to be filled at the Annual Member Meeting, the Board may publish notice of the fact, and otherwise request additional nominations for the seat or seats for which there is no nominee, and establish new deadlines pertaining to the submission of petitions, credentialing, and nomination of persons otherwise qualified to serve, however, the new deadline established may not be less than thirty days before the date of the meeting of the members at which directors are to be elected.
 If no nominations of persons otherwise qualified to serve are received by the new deadline, a vacancy on the Board will be created.

-A list of all nominations shall be available and posted at the office of the cooperative at least twenty days before the Annual Meeting election.
+A list of all nominations shall be available and posted at the office of the cooperative at least fourteen days before the Annual Meeting election.

 Notwithstanding anything contained in this section, failure to comply with the administerial processes outlined in this section, that are no fault of the candidate, shall not affect in any manner whatsoever the validity of any election of directors.

 Removal of Directors by Members.